TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 **If you are not this guide's intended audience**, then I suggest checking out [this blog post](https://coderwall.com/p/9p4etg).
 Read the whole thing AND the few comments because the comments point out a key mistake.

-This guide was originally created by [Jeff Lee](https://github.com/RebootJeff) (me) for [Erik Trautman's "Odin Project" curriculum](https://github.com/TheOdinProject/curriculum).
+This guide was originally created by [Jeff Lee](https://github.com/RebootJeff) (me) for ["The Odin Project" curriculum](https://github.com/TheOdinProject/curriculum).
 When figuring out how to do all this stuff, I was using Windows 8.
-I have yet to try these steps on my WIndows 7 machine.
+I have successfully run through these steps on my WIndows 7 machine as well.
 I have no intention of trying these steps in Windows XP nor Vista.

 ##Step 0 - Complete Railsbridge Installfest
 Before we get started, make sure you've completed the Railsbridge Installfest.
 This guide pertains to my fellow students who have sweated out the Installfest, and are now using the shortcut shown in [step 5](http://installfest.railsbridge.org/installfest/windows) of the instructions for Windows.
 The shortcut should have a target of